Case Work: Water

 OPPOSING PARTIES: New Mexico Copper Corporation

-The Copper Flat Mine case is two separate but related issues: 1) a water rights case [which has its own case page] that will determine the mine operator’s access to water and 2) several issues related to the mine’s operating permit.
-On the water side, a District Court judge has severely restricted the amount of water rights the mine operator (NMCC) can claim; the decision was appealed by NMCC and our clients have filed a cross-appeal arguing that the decision should have found no water rights available to the mine.
-On the mining side, the Bureau of Land Management released a draft environmental impact statement (DEIS) in November 2015 and is evaluating whether to proceed with a supplemental draft statement (SEIS) or with a final environmental impact statement and decision.
-New Mexico Copper Corporation also submitted a mine operating permit application to the Mining and Minerals Division and a groundwater discharge permit application with state agencies.
-Those applications will have hearings in September and October 2018.
+The effort to re-open Copper Flat Mine involves two separate but related issues: 1) a water rights case [which has its own case page] that will determine the mine operator’s access to water and 2) several issues related to the mine’s operating permit.
+On the water side, a District Court judge severely restricted the amount of water rights the mine operator (NMCC) can claim; the decision was appealed by NMCC and our clients have filed a cross-appeal arguing that the decision should have found no water rights available to the mine.
+On the mining side, the Bureau of Land Management has to complete an environmental impact statement (EIS) because part of the proposed mine site is on federal land.
+New Mexico Copper Corporation submitted a mine operating permit application to the Mining and Minerals Division and a groundwater discharge permit application to the NM Environment Department.
+Those applications had hearings in September and October 2018.
 The main issue with this proposed mine is its potential impact to ground and surface water quality and quantity in Sierra County.

 10/22/2018 – There is a hearing Oct 23-4 (possibly extended in to Oct 25-6) on the Mining & Minerals Division mine operating permit for Copper Flat Mine.
 There is an updated flyer and talking points.
 Comments are due by Oct 24.
 The Gila Resources Information Project has a sign-on letter calling for MMD to deny the permit.